openupthecloud/open-cloud-dev-box/README.md

 ## Motivations

-1. Waste less time setting up
+1. No more wasted time setting up your environment
-2. Security in by design
+2. No more broken environments
+3. Secure, by default
+4. Extensible and personalisable

 ## Configurations